lgtm-migrator/python-relion/docs/onthefly.rst

 the database tables and how they correspond to the structure of the Relion pipeline.

-Relion itself keeps track of individual job's inputs and outputs in the form of a graph, the nodes and edges of which are recorded in the :file:`default_pipeline.star` file.
+Relion itself keeps track of individual job's inputs and outputs in the form of a graph, the nodes and edges of which are recorded in the ``default_pipeline.star`` file.
 It is therefore natural to mimic this structure when extracting results from a project.

 Nodes and graphs